JoseRoca/AfxNova/docs/String Management /String Procedures - II.md

 Shrinks a string to use a consistent single character delimiter.

 ```
-FUNCTION AfxStrShrink (BYREF wszMainStr AS CONST WSTRING, BYREF wszMask AS CONST WSTRING = " ") AS CWSTR
+FUNCTION AfxStrShrink (BYREF wszMainStr AS CONST WSTRING, BYREF wszMask AS CONST WSTRING = " ") AS DWSTRING
 ```

 | Parameter  | Description |